closeicon

 UK Lawyers for Israel (UKLFI) has reported the Royal Court Theatre to the Charity Commission

-A theatre in London has been reported to the Charity Commission after it allowed staff to continue wearing “Free Palestine” badges despite being told that this caused distress to some Jewish audience members.
+The Royal Court Theatre in London, which infamously named a fictional grasping billionaire “Hershel Fink”, has been reported to the Charity Commission after it allowed staff to continue wearing “Free Palestine” badges.

-Staff at the Royal Court Theatre have been seen wearing the badges while selling tickets and programmes, in what UK Lawyers for Israel (UKLFI) has alleged was in breach of the theatre’s charitable objectives and the 2010 Equality Act.
+Staff at the theatre have been seen wearing the badges while selling tickets and programmes, in what UK Lawyers for Israel (UKLFI) has alleged was in breach of the theatre’s charitable objectives and the 2010 Equality Act.

-On more than one occasion, Jewish theatregoers have expressed shock, anger and upset after interacting with staff who wear the badge, according to UKLFI, which reported their concerns to the Royal Court Theatre.
+On more than one occasion, Jewish theatregoers have expressed shock, anger and upset after interacting with staff who wear the badge, according to UKLFI, which reported its concerns to the Royal Court Theatre.

-On receiving the complaint, the theatre in Sloane Square, southwest London, refused to clarify whether the badges would continue to be worn by staff members.
+On receiving the complaint from UKLFI, the theatre in Sloane Square, south-west London, refused to clarify whether the badges would continue to be worn by staff members.

 “We are always committed to ensuring that the Royal Court is a place where outstanding new theatre can be enjoyed by all, and appreciate your getting in touch to share these experiences.”

-Furthermore, because the badges may contribute towards an “intimidating, hostile and offensive” environment for Jews, Israelis or Zionists, the theatre could be in breach of the Equality Act 2010, the lawyers’ group allege.
+Furthermore, because the badges may contribute towards an “intimidating, hostile and offensive” environment for Jews, Israelis or Zionists, the theatre could be in breach of the Equality Act 2010, the legal group alleged.
+Caroline Turner, director of UKLF, said: “We thought that the role of the theatre staff was to serve and assist the theatregoers, not to foist their political views on to everyone.”

 Share via